 Include supplemental sheets showing as a minimum a Plan View with geometry and pertinent information not covered by this standard e.g., Survey Lines, PGL, Direction of Stationing, Phase Construction Joints, Raised Sidewalks and any other information necessary to accurately complete detailing of the Approach Slabs.
+Label Approach Slab by name or Index number.
 Match the skew angle of the bridge at both ends of the Approach Slab.
-Include cross references to Design Standards Index 20900.